Ntokozof/Execises/README.md

 # Execises

-clone the project and run npm install to run the project use nodemon start
+clone the project and run npm install \ln to run the project use nodemon start